victoriamccray/victoriamccray.github.io/mywork.md

 *My work was awarded with the Avrom Aaron Level Memorial Award; pictured is Victoria (left) and Dr. Juliet Davidow (right)*
 ![Award Ceremony for the Dept of Psychology](assets/img/avrom-aaron-julietvic.jpeg)

-Funders and Partners: Paul and Grace Ward Martinez, NITRC
+Funding and Partners: Paul and Grace Ward Martinez, NITRC
 Awards: Avrom Aaron Leve Memorial Award

 ## Autodesk